Genivia/ugrep/README.md

                   and archives stored in cpio, pax, tar, zip and 7z archives.
 NUM may range from 1 to 99 for up to 99 decompression and de-archiving steps.
 Increasing NUM values gradually degrades performance.

+           Specify `ugrep --help WHAT' for help on WHAT.

     EXIT STATUS
            The ugrep utility exits with one of the following values: